jarmstr/First-Programming-Project/README.md

 # First-Programming-Project

 My first programming project I did for a course at Tidewater Community College.
-It takes two inputs which both are formatted in feet and inches
+It takes two inputs which both are formatted in feet and inches, converts and sums them in inches, and then reprints the result in feet and inches.

    file SumOfMeasurements.cpp